 Sensitivity assessment.
 The exposure of biotope to suspended sediments in the water column will be limited to immersion periods, and wave action will reduce accumulation.
 The biotope is considered to be 'Not sensitive' to a reduction in suspended solids, although this may reduce food supply to the barnacles and other filter and deposit feeders that occur in this biotope.
-An increase in suspended solids may lead to some sub-lethal abrasion of fronds however, evidence globally indicates that an increase in suspended solids favour the turf-forming algae that characterize this biotope (Airoldi, 2003).
-Resistance is therefore assessed as 'High' and resilience as 'High' (by default) so that the biotope is considered to be 'Not sensitive'.
+An increase in suspended solids may lead to some sub-lethal abrasion of fronds however, evidence globally indicates that an increase in suspended solids favours the turf-forming algae that characterize this biotope (Airoldi, 2003).
+No evidence was found to assess the sensitivity of Himanthalia elongata, however, buttons can slough off sediments and the thallus is tough so unlikely to be abraded or covered by settling sediments.
+Therefore, resistance is assessed as 'High' and resilience as 'High' (by default) so that the biotope is considered to be 'Not sensitive'.
 An increase in suspended solids above the pressure benchmark may result in a change in species composition with an increase in species seen in very turbid, silty environments e.g. Ahnfeltia plicata, Rhodothamniella floridula, Polyides rotunda and Furcellaria lumbricalis.

-Smothering and siltation High rate changes (light) Q: High
+Smothering and siltation High rate changes (light) Q: High A: F

-High Q: High A: High C: High High Q: High A: High C: High Not sensitive Q: High A: High C: High
+High Q: High A: High C: High Not sensitive